 Physiotherapy For Stroke Recovery

-One main problem that arises as a result of stroke is that many patients suffer from partial paralysis, or experience a loss of function in their muscles.
+One main problem that arises as a result of a stroke is that many patients suffer from partial paralysis, or experience a loss of function in their muscles.
 This usually happens on only one side of the body.
-Physiotherapy will not only help you heal and recover better from the overall effects of the stroke, but will also help you recover from the effects of paralysis or loss of muscle functioning.
+Physiotherapy will not only help you heal and recover better from the overall effects of the stroke but will also help you recover from the effects of paralysis or loss of muscle functioning.